FULL OF GRACE AND TRUTH

 You open the mailbox.
 The bold print on the envelope screams, “Congratulations!
 You are a finalist for our grand prize!”
 A finalist!
 Just one more step, and the pot of gold is yours!
 You’ll be swimming in money.
 So, are you jumping for joy?
 Are you planning where you’re going to spend all that cash?
 Not if your brain is working.
 You remember other junk mail breathlessly declaring you a finalist, and you wonder how many million other “finalists” there are this time.

 Actually, there was one giveaway where there weren’t just a lot of phony “finalist” messages but where a lot of people really did win.
-It happened several years ago.
-A soft drink company wanted to boost sales in a certain country, so they ran a bottle-cap promotion promising a grand prize of a million pesos, or about $36,000, to any person whose bottle cap had the winning number.
+Some time ago, a soft drink company wanted to boost sales in a certain country, so they ran a bottle-cap promotion promising a grand prize of a million pesos, or about $36,000, to any person whose bottle cap had the winning number.
 Sales were brisk, and when the winning number was chosen, it turned out to be 349.
 And—wonder of wonders!—there weren’t just one or two winners.
 More than 500,000 people found the number 349 stamped on their bottle cap.
 Imagine their delight!

 Freebies tend to make us cynical.
 We don’t trust people who seem too nice any more than we trust companies that seem too nice.
-Let’s say somebody starts being nice to you for no apparent reason.
-Do you immediately marvel at how kind and loving and gracious that person is?
+If somebody starts being nice to you for no apparent reason, do you immediately marvel at how kind and loving and gracious that person is?
 More often than not, you get suspicious.
 You say to yourself, “Hmmmm.
 I wonder what that person wants.”

 Grace is in short supply these days.
 We don’t trust others to be generous, and we can’t afford to be generous ourselves.
 Grace?
 A generous, unconditional gift motivated only by kindness and love?
 Does such a thing even exist?
 Is there anybody who’s generous just to be generous, who’s kind just to be kind, who offers help just because he or she cares?
 Not likely.